gbengataylor/iris-systems-on-ocp/README.md

 **Disclaimer**: *This is not production-grade or production-ready.
 It is a simple proof of concept.
 Considerations such as graceful shutdowns, liveness/readiness probes, dynamic storage provisioning, HA deployments etc have not been addressed.
 Also, the container had to be run as privileged which is usually not advisable.
-The vendor should provide official instructions to install on OpenShift (via templates, Helm Charts, Operator etc)*
+The vendor should provide official instructions to install on OpenShift (via templates, Helm Charts, Operator or some other method)*

 This repo deploys the Intersystems IRIS Data Platform Community Edition found [here](https://hub.docker.com/_/intersystems-iris-data-platform/plans/222f869e-567c-4928-b572-eb6a29706fbd?tab=instructions) on OpenShift, a certified Kubernetes platform